TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

-The concept of in-situ is not only about overlaying information but also about interacting with the environment in a meaningful way. \textit{Teachable Reality} by Monteiro et al. \cite{monteiro_teachable_2023} lets users define their own in-situ tangible and gestural interactions in real time, allowing users to prototype functional AR applications without programming. \textit{HoloDesk} by Hilliges et al. \cite{hilliges_holodesk_2012} and \textit{MixFab} by Weichel et al. \cite{weichel_mixfab_2014} introduces low-friction immersive design tools with direct gestural controls and the ability to add physical objects into designs, making the design process more context-aware.
-Lau et al. introduced \textit{Modeling In Context} \cite{lau_modeling--context_2010}, which uses everyday objects as a base point for designing around them. \textit{pARam} by Stemasov et al. \cite{stemasov_param_2024} provides in-situ parametric design through hand interactions. \textit{FusePrint} by Zhu et al. \cite{zhu_fuseprint_2016} explored design for fitting mounts, while \textit{Robiot} by Li et al. \cite{li_robiot_2019} introduces designing of mechanisms that actuate other objects, and \textit{Protopiper} by Agrawal et al. \cite{agrawal_protopiper_2015} discussed room scale object design with low fidelity.
-Mitterberger et al.~\cite{mitterberger_augmented_2020, mitterberger_augmented_2022, mitterberger_extended_2023} focus on larger-scale designs in architecture.
+The concept of in-situ is not only about overlaying information but also about interacting with the environment in a meaningful way. \textit{Teachable Reality}~\cite{monteiro_teachable_2023} lets users define their own in-situ tangible and gestural real-time interactions, allowing them to prototype functional AR applications without programming. \textit{SnapToReality}~\cite{nuernberger_snaptoreality_2016} enables real-time alignment of virtual objects to real-world constraints, such as edges and planar surfaces. \textit{FusePrint}~\cite{zhu_fuseprint_2016} explored design for fitting mounts, while \textit{Robiot}~\cite{li_robiot_2019} introduces designing of mechanisms that actuate other objects, and \textit{Protopiper}~\cite{agrawal_protopiper_2015} discusses room-scale design with low fidelity.
+Mitterberger et al.~\cite{mitterberger_augmented_2020, mitterberger_augmented_2022, mitterberger_extended_2023} focus on larger-scale architectural designs.

+Some in-situ modeling systems follow a \textit{design in and for anywhere} ideology.
+Lau et al. introduced \textit{Modeling in Context}~\cite{lau_modeling--context_2010}, which uses everyday objects as a base point for designing around them. \textit{pARam}~\cite{stemasov_param_2024} provides in-situ parametric design, while \textit{Situated Modeling}~\cite{lau_situated_2012} utilizes fiducial markers for robust object tracking.
+While these markers can impact scene aesthetics and unobtrusiveness, researchers showed it is also possible to hide them using specialized imaging techniques~\cite{dogan_infraredtags_2022, dogan_brightmarker_2023}. \systemName builds on this \textit{design in and for anywhere} ideology but takes a novel direction by CSG modeling.
+Unlike sketching or parametric approaches, CSG modeling requires the integration of precise features such as snapping to a grid, object alignment, and robust control logic systems to enable functional and flexible design workflows.
+The adaptation of these traditionally desktop-bound features into an in-situ AR context is what allows \systemName to advance this ideology.